RobustoFramework/Multi-platform-Multi-board/README.md

 # Tips & takeaways

 1. The build times are *very* different for the different platforms.
-2. Arduino don't have to have a main.cpp..
+2. Arduino don't have to have a `main.cpp`..
 3. ..because we only need .cpp when we need c++ features
-   ..like `Serial.begin(9600)` for Arduino to be able to log.
+   like `Serial.begin(9600)` for Arduino to be able to log.
 4. Config
   * `platformio.ini`
     * Both Arduino and Native needs lib_extra_dirs = components